Favorite Travel Quotes

 Andrea was creating a 19-page spread for the magazine that would eventually include about 40 images from the hundreds he was taking.
 Our Airstream would be a part, but the ultimate spread would include much more.
 In an artful manner–a high-fashion manner–he’d photograph the young men in an assortment of garb.
 For one shoot, they wore high-derby black hats offset with purple boots.
 Several wore wrap-around scarves.

-The three models were all practiced and could assume a variety of posses on demand.
+The three models were all practiced and could assume a variety of poses on demand.
 Sometimes that would include a shift of the body to the left–to the right; the tilt of the head, the cocking of a boot.

 At times, most photographers try and capture such nuances but I must say that Andrea seemed to draw from the models the precise body language needed for the moment.